uio-carpentry/organisational/reporting/report_carpentry-uio_2022.md

 * Three 2-day Carpentry workshop (R, Tidyverse, R-Tydiverse)
 * Three 1-day Carpentry workshops (R, Unix Shell and SQL)

-#* Comment: I have notice there is a difference between Carpentry and Carpentry@UIO workshop but I am not sure which belong to which
+#* Comment Elisa: I have notice there is a difference between Carpentry and Carpentry@UIO workshop but I am not sure which belong to which

 ## Workshop participation

-#* Comment: in the excel sheet there is no spring 2022
+#* Comment Elisa : in the excel sheet there is no spring 2022

 |Date|Topic|Venue|Registered_Attendees|Total_Registered*|Show-Up|
 |---|---|---|---|---|---|